wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_help.md

 ---
-title: zec:help \[POST\]
+title: help - Zcash
-description: List all commands, or get help for a specified command.
+description: Example code for the help json-rpc method. Сomplete guide on how to use help json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters